erik1066/devtools/README.md

 # DevTools Desktop App

 A privacy-focused, Windows desktop app with tools to aid development workflows.
-No more Googling 'RGB to Hex' and finding every search result loads megabytes of advertisements, trackers, JavaScript nusiances, and bloated UI.
-DevTools is a native, open source app that loads no external content and never phones home.
+No more Googling 'RGB to Hex' and finding every search result loads megabytes of advertisements, trackers, and other JavaScript nuisances.
+DevTools is a native, open source app that loads zero external content and never phones home.

 Features:
 * JsonPath tester